jangroth/aws-certification-notes/solutions-architect-professional.md

 * On AWS: <a href="https://aws.amazon.com/kms/" target="_blank">Service</a> - <a href="https://aws.amazon.com/kms/faqs/" target="_blank">FAQs</a> - <a href="https://docs.aws.amazon.com/kms/latest/developerguide/overview.html" target="_blank">User Guide</a>

 ### Concepts
-• The value in KMS is that the CMK used to encrypt data can never be retrieved by the user, and the CMK can be rotated for extra security
+* The value in KMS is that the CMK used to encrypt data can never be retrieved by the user, and the CMK can be rotated for extra security
-• KMS can only help in encrypting up to 4KB of data per call
+* KMS can only help in encrypting up to 4KB of data per call
-• If data > 4 KB, use Envelope Encryption
+* If data > 4 KB, use Envelope Encryption
-• To give access to KMS to someone:
+* To give access to KMS to someone:
-  • Make sure the Key Policy allows the user
+  * Make sure the Key Policy allows the user
-  • Make sure the IAM Policy allows the API calls
+  * Make sure the IAM Policy allows the API calls
-• Track API calls made to KMS in CloudTrail
+* Track API calls made to KMS in CloudTrail

+### Keys, ownership and management responsibilities
+#### Customer master keys (CMKs)
+* Customer master keys are the primary resources in AWS KMS.
+* A customer master key (CMK) is a logical representation of a master key.
+The CMK includes metadata, such as the key ID, creation date, description, and key state.
+The CMK also contains the key material used to encrypt and decrypt data.
+* Create, manage and use, can enable or disable
+* Possibility of rotation policy (new key generated every year, old key preserved)
+* Can add a key policy (resource policy)
+* Leverage for envelope encryption

+#### Customer managed CMKs
+Customer managed CMKs are CMKs in your AWS account that you create, own, and manage.
+You have full control over these CMKs, including establishing and maintaining their key policies, IAM policies, and grants, enabling and disabling them, rotating their cryptographic material, adding tags, creating aliases that refer to the CMK, and scheduling the CMKs for deletion.

+#### AWS managed CMKs
+AWS managed CMKs are CMKs in your account that are created, managed, and used on your behalf by an AWS service that is integrated with AWS KMS.
+Some AWS services support only an AWS managed CMK.
+Others use an AWS owned CMK or offer you a choice of CMKs.

+#### AWS owned CMKs
+AWS owned CMKs are a collection of CMKs that an AWS service owns and manages for use in multiple AWS accounts.
+Although AWS owned CMKs are not in your AWS account, an AWS service can use its AWS owned CMKs to protect the resources in your account.